parsiya/parsiya.net/content/post/2015/2015-01-06-tales-from-the-crypt-o-leaking-aes-keys.markdown

 In line 3 we can see [libcrypto](http://wiki.openssl.org/index.php/Libcrypto_API) which means the application is using OpenSSL (the other OpenSSL library is ``libssl``).

 ## 2.2.1.2 nm
-``nm`` “[lists symbols from object files.](http://unixhelp.ed.ac.uk/CGI/man-cgi?nm)” It’s a good idea to look at its output and look for familiar symbols.
+``nm`` “[lists symbols from object files.](http://unixhelp.ed.ac.uk/CGI/man-cgi?nm)” It's a good idea to look at its output and look for familiar symbols.
 We can clearly see OPENSSL and function names in the truncated output.

 {{< codecaption lang="bash" title="running nm" >}}
 $ nm sampleaes